-Several years ago, my teenage daughter ‘inherited’ a couple of cute ferrets from a friend.
+Several years ago, my teenage daughter "inherited" a couple ferrets from a friend.
 The ferrets were cute, playful, and incredibly inquisitive pets, and as a family, we decided that it would be easy for us to collectively look after them.
 However, through experience, I realized that we should have done some research before getting ferrets as pets.
-They require a lot of care and attention, and are particularly mischievous.
+I wouldn't characterize them as "high-maintenace," but they do require a lot of care and attention, and they are particularly mischievous.

 Pros and Cons of Owning a Ferret

 Loving and friendly

 Not suitable for very young children